scipy-conference/scipy_proceedings/papers/scott_sievert/hyperband.rst

 selection of hyper-parameters followed by training each model to completion.
 This offers several advantages, including a simple implementation that is very amenable to parallelism.
-Other benefits include sampling "important parameters" more densely over unimportant parameters :cite:`bergstra2012random` This randomized search is implemented in many places, including in Scikit-Learn :cite:`pedregosa2011`.
+Other benefits include sampling "important parameters" more densely than unimportant parameters :cite:`bergstra2012random` This randomized search is implemented in many places, including in Scikit-Learn :cite:`pedregosa2011`.

-These implementations do not adapt to previous training, and are by definition `passive`. `Adaptive` algorithms can return a higher quality solution in less time by adapting to previous training and choosing which hyper-parameters to sample.
+These implementations are by definition `passive` because they do not adapt to previous training. `Adaptive` algorithms can return a higher quality solution in less time by adapting to previous training and choosing which hyper-parameters to sample.
 This is especially useful for difficult model selection problems with many hyper-parameters and many values for each hyper-parameter.

 Bayesian algorithms are popular as adaptive model selection algorithms.
 These algorithms treat the model as a black box and the model scores as a noisy evaluation of that black box.
-These algorithms try to tune a set of hyper-parameters over time given serial evaluations of the black box.
+These algorithms have an estimate of the optimal set of hyper-parameters and use some probabilistic methods to improve the estimate.
+The choice of which hyper-parameter value to evaluate depends on previous evaluations.

 Popular Bayesian searches include sequential model-based algorithm configuration (SMAC) :cite:`hutter2011`, tree-structure Parzen estimator (TPE)